Exponential ideals and a Nullstellensatz: Preliminaries

-Using the construction of $R[\bold{X}]^E$ as an increasing union of group rings, one can define on the elements of $R[\X]^E$ an analogue of the degree function for ordinary polynomials which measures the complexity of the elements; it will take its values in the class $On$ of ordinals and was described for instance in \cite[1.9]{D} for exponential polynomials in one variable.
-We would like it to be defined for exponential polynomials in more than one variable and so we slightly adapt the construction given in \cite{D}.
+Using the construction of $R[\bold{X}]^E$ as an increasing union of group rings, one can define on the elements of $R[\X]^E$ an analogue of the degree function for ordinary polynomials which measures the complexity of the elements; it will take its values in the class $On$ of ordinals and was described for instance in \cite[1.9]{D} or in \cite[1.8]{M}.

 For $p\in R[\X]$, let us denote by $totdeg_{\bold{X}}(p)$ the total degree of $p$, namely the maximum of $\{\sum_{j=1}^n i_{j}\colon$ for each monomial $X_{1}^{i_{1}}\ldots X_{n}^{i_{n}}$ occurring (nontrivially) in $p\}$.